YinHK-gameDev/unity-learn/lighting/lights.md

   At runtime, Unity loads the **baked lighting data**, and **uses it to light the Scene**.

-  Because the complex calculations are performed in advance, Baked Lights reduce shading cost at runtime, and reduce the rendering cost of shadows.
+  Because the complex calculations are performed in advance, Baked Lights reduce shading cost at runtime, and **reduce the rendering cost of shadows**.

 - **Realtime**: \
   Unity **calculates and updates the lighting of Realtime Lights every frame at runtime**.
 Unity does not precompute any calculations for Realtime Lights.